Page Title

 Emerald Ash Borer (EAB) is an invasive, destructive insect that kills ash trees – those in the genus Fraxinus – throughout North America.
 It was first discovered in the U.S. in 2002 near Detroit, Michigan, where it had been for 5-10 years before it was finally discovered.

-Trees infested with emerald ash borer
+Trees killed by emerald ash borer

 Sections